 SGLT2 blockers have been linked to a number of severe side effects including diabetic ketoacidosis, severe urinary tract infection (UTI), and increased risk of amputation.

-Recently, the FDA required that a black box warning be added to prescribing information about SGLT2 inhibitors, warning of the increased risk of amputation of toes, feet, legs and other extremities.
+Recently, the FDA required that a black box warning will be added to prescribing information about SGLT2 inhibitors, warning of the increased risk of amputation of toes, feet, legs and other extremities.

 SGLT2 inhibitors include: